jchen1015/SF-Crime-Data-Analysis/README.md

 Based on what I discover in this dataset,
 - The most crime category is larceny/theft which is about 478 thousand.
 - The most dangerous district in SF is the Southern district.
-- Accounting to the spatial distribution, we see that most of the crimes are at the northeastern of SF and now this area has expanded a bit toward the west and south part of SF.
+- According to the spatial distribution, we see that most of the crimes are at the northeastern of SF and now this area has expanded a bit toward the west and south part of SF.
 - With the time series distribution, it shows the number of crimes do not decrease in these years.

 ## Suggestions for Travelers.